Chic Compass Blog

 Black & Bleu Burger, Cold Brew Bourbon Mocha and the Sunset Sour at Houlihan's

-Afterward, we headed back to the hotel to check out and made our way to Banks Food Hall.
-A few of the vendors, like Poke Sun and Filberto’s, were tempting, but we went to Angry Wings & Things, which is known for its Korean fried chicken and wings breaded in a gluten-free rice flour coating for extra crispiness.
-We then stopped at El Primo Taqueria for carne asada tacos served on corn tortillas with cilantro and onions, and finished with Jeremiah’s Italian Ice.
-There was also a bar serving craft beers.
+Afterward, we made our way to Banks Food Hall near the RiverWalk and sampled a few different dishes from the vendors inside.
+Our first stop was Angry Wings & Things, known for its Korean fried chicken and wings coated in a gluten-free rice flour batter that gives them an extra crisp, golden finish.
+For something savory with a different flavor profile, El Primo Taqueria delivered with carne asada tacos served on warm corn tortillas and topped with cilantro and onions.
+To finish, we grabbed dessert from Jeremiah’s Italian Ice, which was the perfect sweet ending to the food hall experience.
 Overall, it was an easy, affordable meal with a view from the wraparound patio overlooking the river.

-From there, it was time to head to the airport and back to Las Vegas.
-Although it was a quick getaway, Columbus truly left a mark.
+From there, it was time to head to the airport and return to Las Vegas.
+It was a quick getaway, but Columbus left a lasting impression.